TimiMakkonen/android-minesweeper/README.md

   * Added 'setValue', 'removeOnChangeListener' and 'clearOnChangeListeners' methods.
   * Fixed typos in 'setMinValue' and 'setMaxValue' methods.
+* Added some new icons and slightly modified old ones.
 * Bumped 'minSdkVersion' from 19 to 21.
 * Updated [TimiMakkonen/minesweeper](https://github.com/TimiMakkonen/minesweeper) submodule to v8.5.1